day8/re-frame/docs/Navigation.md

 ```

-Continue to [Namespaced Keywords](Namespaced-Keywords.md) to reduce clashes on event ids.
+Continue to [Namespaced Keywords](Namespaced-Keywords.md) to reduce clashes on ids.